-- Figure 4.1.2 Upper layer geometry for (a): surface current with the wall to the right of positive flux and an outcropping interface; (b): a similar situation, but with the offshore edge joined to a finite depth, quiescent region by a free streamline; (c) a current running with the wall to the left, facing downstream. - Figure 4.1.3 Solution curves for coastal current with uniform potential vorticity.
+Figure 4.1.2 Upper layer geometry for (a): surface current with the wall to the right of positive flux and an outcropping interface; (b): a similar situation, but with the offshore edge joined to a finite depth, quiescent region by a free streamline; (c) a current running with the wall to the left, facing downstream.

+Figure 4.1.3 Solution curves based on Röed,1980.
 The lower dashed line indicates critical flow and the upper dashed line indicates stagnation along the right wall.
-The upper branches of the (solid) solution curves correspond to subcritical flow. $\hat{D}r = D_r (2g / fQ)^{1/2}$ is conserved along each solution curve and $D_r (2g / fQ^)^{1/2} = 4$ for all curves.
-(From Röed, 1980) - Figure 4.1.4 Flow separation in a two-layer lock-exchange flow.
+The upper branches of the (solid) solution curves correspond to subcritical flow. $\hat{D}r = D_r (2g / fQ)^{1/2}$ is conserved along each solution curve and =4 for all curves

+Figure 4.1.4 The Alboran Gyre visualized by NOAA/AVHRR This is a figure downloaded from the web and referenced to Heburn et al. 1990.
+The right-hand panel is the better of the two.
+The complete reference only needs to be tracked down if a better image of the Gyre, and particularly the separation of the inflow, can be found.

+Figure 4.1.5 Flow separation in a two-layer lock-exchange flow.
 The (clear) surface layer enters the gap from the left reservoir and separates from the boundary at the indicated stagnation point.
 The separated flow continues in an anticyclonic arc, forming a gyre.
 The denser layer is dyed black and is exposed to the surface offshore (to the right) of the gyre.
 The experiment is described more fully in Miller and Whitehead, 1979.

+$\tanh[2(gD{\infty})^{1/2} / \rho f]$

+Fig. 4.1.3

+Fig. 4.5.5